Mon, 15 October 2018 - Fri, 26 October 2018

-Please CLICK HERE for the newsletter sent on Thursday, 5...
+Please CLICK HEREfor the newsletter sent on Thursday, 18...

 Read More ...

-Please CLICK HERE to open the Newsletter sent on Thursday, 28...
+Please CLICK HERE for the newsletter sent on 27 September,...

 KingsWay School | PO Box 54, Red Beach, 0945KingsWay Senior Campus : 100 Jelas Road, Red Beach | +64-9-427-0900 | KingsWay Junior Campus : 2 Bonair Crescent, Silverdale | +64-9-421-9350 |